jakejosh6751/Customer-Churn-Analysis/README.md

 ## Churn Prediction Feasibility
 Churn can be predicted using machine learning models (e.g., Logistic Regression, Random Forest) with these variables.
 Factors like age, bank balance, geography, and activity status would likely be strong predictors of churn.

-## Analysis Procedure

-#### Data Import and Cleaning:
-A dataset containing 13 features, including "Credit Score", "Geography", "Gender", and "Age" among others, with 10,000 records, was imported into Excel as a single table.
-Upon review, no missing data or duplicate records were identified.

-#### Pivot Tables and Calculations:
-Pivot tables were created in separate sheets for each feature to analyze impact on customer churn.

-The "Show Values As" % of Row Total feature in pivot tables was utilized to calculate churn percentages for categorical features and grouped numerical features.

-#### Header & Category Labeling:
-For better readability and intuition, feature names and categories were renamed as follows:

-- "CreditScore" renamed to "Credit Score."
-- "NumOfProducts" renamed to "Number of Products."
-- "HasCrCard" renamed to "Has Credit Card."
-- "IsActiveMember" renamed to "Active Customer."
-- "Exited" renamed to "Churned."
-- Binary values ("0, 1") in "Has Credit Card" and "Active Customer" were converted to "No, Yes."
-- Binary values ("0, 1") in "Churned" were replaced with "Retained, Churned."

-#### Data Exploration and Visualization:
-- Pie Chart: Illustrated the proportion of "Retained" vs. "Churned" customers, providing a clear view of customer retention dynamics.
-- Bar and Column Charts: Were leveraged to analyze churn contribution—categorical features were broken down by percentage impact on churn, while numerical features were aggregated to highlight their influence on customer attrition.